erad-dev-mx/TrendingAnime/README.md

 ![TrendingAnime](assets/main.png)

 TrendingAnime is an Android app that showcases trending and popular anime series.
-Built with Jetpack Compose and Material 3.

 ![TinyApps](assets/tinyapps.png)